pre-142-training/r4ds-courses/tabular-data.md

 5  26       4 120.
 91  4.43  2.14  16.7     0     1     5     2
 6  30.4     4  95.1   113  3.77  1.51  16.9     1     1     5     2
 ```
-- This produces (and prints out) a new tibble, which contains all the rows where the mpg value in that row is greater than or equal to 25.
+- This produces (and prints out) a new tibble (data frame), which contains all the rows where the mpg value in that row is greater than or equal to 25.
 - There are only 6 rows in this data frame.
 - There are still 11 columns.